Alaboy19/model-serving-github-actions-render/README.md

 # Docs for deployment

-This is the fast pipeline to ship the ml model to production with CI-CD and on free hosting on render.com.
+This is the fast pipeline to ship the ml model to production with automated github actions workflow and on free hosting on render.com.

 ## Flowchart of system ##
 ![frame](https://github.com/Alaboy19/model-serving-github-actions-render/assets/47283347/e47fea91-beb3-491e-828c-42c66fe13edc)